Gwenfair Vaughan

 Stage

 Gwenfair is an accomplished stage actor who has a passion for working in the theatre.
 She has performed regularly on stages in New York, in U.S and UK regional theater, as well as touring internationally.
-Described as a strong, versatile actor, with a gift for comedy and drama, her performances have received critical recognition, and include playing familiar characters in classical plays and originating roles in new work.
+Described as a strong, versatile actor, with a gift for comedy and drama, her performances have received critical recognition, and include playing familiar characters in classical plays, originating roles in new work.
 She has performed in a variety of accents, and in a range of venues, from large proscenium arch theatre's to intimate black boxes and outdoor spaces.

 Following her portrayal of Miss Julie, Gwenfair was cast to portray the female lead in the Off-Broadway production of

-The Cinnamon Moths', a tense, thought provoking, dramatic work set in a dystopian future.
-Gwenfair received critical recognition for her performance in the American entertainment industry trade publication, Backstage:
+'The Cinnamon Moths', a tense, thought provoking, dramatic work set in a dystopian future.
+Also appointed acting captain, Gwenfair received critical recognition for her performance in the American entertainment industry trade publication, Backstage:

 "Gwenfair Vaughan setting the tone for the evening with her focused, emotional portrayal"